Can the Blues become European history makers?

 |Coverage: Watch on BBC Two Northern Ireland & iPlayer, live text commentary, match report and reaction on the BBC Sport website

-It's all set up to be one of those unforgettable Windsor Park nights as Linfield bid to do something that no other Irish Premiership team has done before.
+It's all set up to be one of those unforgettable Windsor Park nights as Linfield bid to do something no other Irish Premiership team has done before.

 Victory over Latvian outfit RFS, after a 2-2 draw in the first leg of the Europa Conference League play-off, would trigger ecstasy in the stands and seal Linfield's place in local football history.

-For they would become the first Irish League club to make the group stage of a European competition - and with it comes a very welcome 2.9m euro windfall.
+They would become the first Irish League club to make the group stage of a European competition - and with it would come a very welcome £2.4m windfall.

-They have been here before.
+They have been here before though.
 Three years ago they took a 3-2 lead into the second leg of a Europa League play-off against Qarabag, but missed out on the group stage on away goals after a 2-1 defeat in Azerbaijan.

 The story of local sides competing in Europe started 65 years ago with Glenavon, the league's first representatives, when they played out a goalless draw with AGF in Denmark before losing 3-0 in the return fixture.

-Linfield secured the first win in a European match against Goteborg of Sweden in 1959 before Derry City went one better by coming out victorious in a two-legged tie six years later against Norwegian outfit Lyn.
+Linfield secured the first win in a European match against Gothenburg of Sweden in 1959 before Derry City went one better by coming out victorious in a two-legged tie six years later against Norwegian outfit Lyn.

-Being minnows pitched against the continent's giants, it has been the sprinkling of stardust provided by one of the visiting big boys which has often proved most memorable.
+Being minnows pitched against bigger sides on the continent, it has been the sprinkling of stardust provided by one of the visiting big boys that has often proved most memorable.

-Among the most high-profile were Liverpool's trip to a packed Seaview in 1976 as the rampant Reds thumped Crusaders 5-0 on their way to a first European Cup triumph, with Italian giants Juventus beating Glentoran 1-0 at The Oval two years later.
+Among the most high-profile were Liverpool's trip to a packed Seaview in 1976 as the rampant Reds thumped Crusaders 5-0 on their way to a first European Cup triumph, as well as Italian giants Juventus beating Glentoran 1-0 at The Oval two years later.

-Successes have been few as competitions and formats have come and gone, and that's what makes Linfield's run of 2022 so special, with David Healy's men desperate to continue their European odyssey beyond Thursday's showdown.
+Successes have been rare as competitions and formats have come and gone, and that's what makes Linfield's run of 2022 so special, with David Healy's men desperate to continue their European odyssey beyond Thursday's showdown.

 And if they do progress, would that top the list of achievements for local clubs in Europe?